v-bogucharov/frontend-web-quiz/README.md

-# web-quiz
+# Web Quiz

-This is my pet project in order to understand the frontend and at the same time make a useful application.
+This is my pet project in order to understand the frontend and at the same time make a useful app.

-You can test it! :)
+Just go and try it :)
 https://vladconq.github.io/web-quiz/